Copy First, Translate Later: Interpreting Translation Dynamics in Multilingual Pretraining: Related Work

 \section{Related Work}

-A rich body of work investigates cross-lingual transfer, identifying beneficial factors such as similar morphology and syntax, and lexical overlap \cite{philippy-etal-2023-towards, hammerl-etal-2024-understanding}.
-A highly relevant beneficial factor to our work is \emph{token overlap} \cite{wu-dredze-2019-beto,patil-etal-2022-overlap,limisiewicz-etal-2023-tokenization,bagheri-nezhad-etal-2025-beyond}. \citet{kallini-etal-2025-false} study the function of token overlap, training bilingual models with varying levels of overlap between the monolingual corpora, finding that even semantically dissimilar shared tokens aid transfer. \citet{feucht2025the} provide a mechanistic account, identifying token induction heads and concept induction heads, with the latter critical for word-level translation.
+A rich body of work investigates cross-lingual transfer, identifying beneficial factors such as morphological, syntactical, and lexical similarity \cite{philippy-etal-2023-towards, hammerl-etal-2024-understanding}.
+A beneficial factor relevant to our work is \emph{token overlap} \cite{wu-dredze-2019-beto,patil-etal-2022-overlap,limisiewicz-etal-2023-tokenization,bagheri-nezhad-etal-2025-beyond}. \citet{kallini-etal-2025-false} study the function of token overlap, training bilingual models with varying levels of overlap between the monolingual corpora.
+However, we focus on the related mechanism of token-level copying at inference, as studied by \citet{feucht2025the}, who identify token induction heads, which develop early in language models.

-Token overlap does not explain how transfer occurs across languages with limited shared vocabulary.
-A complementary line of work suggests that transfer is mediated by generalizing mechanisms implementing shared internal representations. \citet{wendler-etal-2024-llamas} find evidence for a shared ``concept space'' distinct from language-specific input and output representations. \citet{dumas-etal-2025-separating} provide causal evidence, demonstrating that concept and language are encoded independently in latent representations.
+Token-level copying does not account for translation of word pairs \emph{without} shared tokens, e.g., across scripts.
+In such cases, a different mechanism is at play. \citet{wendler-etal-2024-llamas} suggest that translation is mediated by shared internal representations, referred to as a shared ``concept space''. \citet{dumas-etal-2025-separating} provide causal evidence that concept and language are encoded independently in latent representations.
+We study the emergence of the mechanism implementing shared representations.

-Finally, in contrast to previous work that only studies trained models, we argue for studying training dynamics in order to understand the emergence of incidental cross-lingual transfer.
-Studies in this vein are hampered by the limited availability of multilingual checkpoints, which, if released at all, are typically sparse and provide incomplete information about pretraining data (cf. \citealp{ apertus2025apertusdemocratizingopencompliant}). \citet{riemenschneider-frank-2025-cross} and \citet{zeng-etal-2025-converging} focus primarily on BLOOM \cite{DBLP:journals/corr/abs-2211-05100}, while \citet{koerner2026meaningsmeetinvestigatingemergence} focus on EuroLLM $1.7$B. All three studies focus on the development of cross-lingual shared neurons or shared internal representations.
+In contrast to previous work that studies trained models, we argue for studying training dynamics to understand the emergence of unsupervised cross-lingual transfer. \citet{voita-etal-2021-language} is similar to our work in spirit, finding that \wlt emerges early in neural machine translation (NMT).
+However, NMT relies on parallel data and a cross-lingual training objective, whereas we study the emergence of cross-lingual ability \emph{without} such explicit cross-lingual signals.
+Studies of large language models are hampered by the limited availability of multilingual checkpoints, which, if released at all, are typically sparse and provide limited information about pretraining data (\citealp{apertus2025apertusdemocratizingopencompliant}). \citet{riemenschneider-frank-2025-cross} and \citet{zeng-etal-2025-converging} focus primarily on BLOOM \cite{DBLP:journals/corr/abs-2211-05100}, while \citet{koerner2026meaningsmeetinvestigatingemergence} focus on EuroLLM $1.7$B \cite{martins2025eurollm9btechnicalreport}.
+All three focus on the development of cross-lingual shared neurons or internal representations.